Published 26th January 2018 & validated 15th March 2018

 The Eurostoxx 50 is hugging a 17y downward trendline.
 This picture is similar to other European indices such as CAC40 and IBEX35.
 A confirmed breakout situation of all three indices would be a strong bullish signal.

-Moreover a 17y lasting trendline seems so significant that the subsequent minor wave 2 should bring price levels again to this trendline before a breakout confirmation begins.
-In sum this would look like a sideways pattern from the test of the 17y line in April 2017.
-However the subsequent breakout should be very strong and quickly bring the Eurostoxx 50 closer to its all time high.
+Moreover, a 17y lasting trendline seems so significant that the subsequent minor wave 2 should bring price levels again to this trendline before a breakout confirmation begins.
+The subsequent breakout should be very strong and quickly bring the Eurostoxx 50 closer to its all time high.